DamienIrving/teaching/utas_climate_lecture.md

 This energy warms the planet, but the warming also causes Earth to start radiating energy back into space.
 Ultimately, the temperature of the planet will be that at which energy absorbed balances energy lost.

-The energy coming from the sun is principally in the shorter wavelengths (0.3–1µm) while the energy emitted by Earth surfaces is in the longer wavelength infrared (4–100µm).
+The energy coming from the sun is principally in the shorter wavelengths, while the energy emitted by Earth surfaces is in the longer wavelengths.
 (The wavelengths are dictated by the temperature of the emitter:
 Earth is cooler than the sun so it radiates at a longer wavelength).